Azure/CityPower-Build-Sample/docs/chapter-1a-deploying-a-node.js-app-on-azure.md

-# Chapter 1 (Node.js): Deploying a Node.js app on Azure
+# Azure OpenDev Chapter 1 (Node.js): Deploying a Node.js app on Azure

 ## Session Overview
 In this session you will run an application on your local computer, then deploy the application to a VM running in Microsoft Azure.